Health and wellbeing board

 If you wish to submit a question to the board, email your question to peter.gray@hackney.gov.uk by 12 noon, 10 clear working days before the Health and Wellbeing Board meeting.

-Please note that a question may be rejected if:
+A question may be rejected if:

 • it’s not about a matter for which the board has a responsibility, or which affects the borough